Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 # Optimize Your Inventory Management with Reinforcement Learning: Hands-on Python Tutorial

-A complete guide on how to use reinforcement earning (Q-Learning method) for inventory management with hands-on Python code
+A complete guide on how to use reinforcement learning (Q-Learning method) for inventory management with hands-on Python code

 ## Inventory Management - What Problem Are We Solving?